skills421/PythonMultiTrack/README.md

 * step 030 - Add button controllers
 * step 031 - Read data files - accounts and transactions
 * step 032 - Parse the data files and output the result
+* step 033 - Tidy up the code for the Banking GUI